mailhexu/isomode/docs/content/docs/phonon-modes.md

 # Labeling Phonon Modes

 The `label_phbst` function and CLI allow you to label phonon modes from ABINIT PHBST calculations.
+The function can label the modes for the selected q-points.
+Note that the qpoints should be included in the PHBST file, and the supercell matrix should be compatible with the qpoints.

 ## Python Function Usage